 • Safari 12.0 or greater (Mac version only)

 • Internet Explorer is not supported by Blackboard.

 • Access to a reliable Internet source (broadband Internet is recommended)

 Peru State College Online students benefit from the same supportive community, course offerings and program outcomes as our students taking classes on-campus.
 As an online student, you’ll take classes led by the same instructors, earn the same degree, and graduate alongside your campus-based peers – but you’ll attend lectures, take tests and have discussions all online.
 This means you have the flexibility to complete your degree on your own time, from anywhere in the world.

 Applying online is fast (it should only take you about 15 minutes), easy, and completely free!
 And there are no GRE requirements for graduate students.
 You can start the application process here.
 If you have any questions, please speak with a representative from the Admissions Office.
 You may reach the Admissions Office by email at Admissions@online.peru.edu or by phone at 402-902-3005.

 The total cost of your Peru State Online degree varies depending on program and any previous college credits or experience you might have.
 However, the cost of attendance is simple with our one rate, any state policy.
-The cost per credit hour is $296.50 for online Undergraduate courses and $370.75 for online Graduate Students.
+The cost per credit hour is $299 for online Undergraduate courses, $359 for online MSED students and $380 for online MSOM Students.
 That’s it.
 No additional, per-credit-hour fees.

 Once your admission file is complete, you will meet over the telephone with an advisor at Peru State College to discuss your schedule for the next semester.
 Following that meeting, you are able to register for courses through myPSC.
 If you have troubles at any time, your advisor will be able to assist.